 One senior local authority officer who has responsibility for capital investment in housing

-One senior local authority officer who has responsibility for education..
+One senior local authority officer who has responsibility for education

+One person to represent Welsh Ambulance Service Trust

+One person to represent Llais (Formally Community Health Council).

 Each member from the Partnership Bodies referred to in 11 (a) – (l) can nominate a deputy to attend if their absence is unavoidable and the deputy shall have the same rights as the member.